 For clients who participate in the Program, the client will pay a "Wrap Fee" which includes investment advisory services as well as brokerage execution costs, without regard to the number of transactions executed during the billing period.
 CSM has negotiated fees with each of its Custodians for clearing and execution services.
 Transaction costs imposed by each Custodian are covered as part of the Wrap Fee.
-Effective July 1, 2019, for most programs, the fee is calculated on a monthly basis, based upon assets in the client account at the end of the preceding month and is paid monthly, in advance.
+Fees are paid monthly or quarterly in advance basis, based upon assets in the client account at the end of the preceding month.
 The IAR is paid from this Wrap Fee.
 The maximum Wrap Fee is 2.0% per annum based upon the market value of the securities and cash or cash equivalents in the client's account and the complexity of the client services provided.
 The exception to this is the program from Capital Group Companies, which calculates the fee on a quarterly basis, based upon the asserts in the client account at the end of the preceding quarter and is paid quarterly, in advance.
-The fee for this program is fixed at 0.50% per annum based upon the market value of the securities and cash or cash or cash equivalents in the clients in the clients account.
+The fee for this program is fixed at 0.50% per annum based upon the market value of the securities and cash or cash equivalents in the client's account.